Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Various small bug fixes
 - Fixed the color of the School of Architecture.
 - Psychotherapeutic points should no longer overflow.
+- You can no longer keep plundering Libraries of your enemies all the time.
+One time is enough for one war.